Transcendence-Industries/Music-Generator/README.md

 ## Introduction

-- This model is trained with existing MIDI files of a specific genre.
+- This model is trained on existing MIDI files of a specific genre.
 - Afterward it can be used to generate new note sequences for a given input sequence.
-- Only tested with pure piano MIDI samples.
+- So far only tested with pure piano MIDI samples.

 ## Features